Thatched Treasures: The Vanishing Legacy of Ardmore and Grange

 A Moment In Time

 However, the branch of the local ICA understood the importance of celebrating this skilled work.
-They also saw that the numbers of thatches were in decline.
+They also saw that the number of thatches was in decline.

-That’s why they undertook a survey of the thatched cottage in Ardmore and Grange Waterford that we present here.
+That’s why they surveyed the thatched cottage in Ardmore and Grange Waterford that we present here.

 page1